Rohit570k/My-Place/README.md

   user's current location.
 - User can create account and login , with the correct credential and can also edit account details further
-- `Can send email verfication on mail so user have to  sign up with valid email`.
+- `email verfication on mail so user have to  sign up with valid email`.
 - User can login with either phone nos or password.
-- User details are stored using Realtime database of Firebase
+- User login details are stored using Realtime database of Firebase

-- Used Google map sdk for displaying map
+- Integrated  Google map sdk for displaying mapview inside our app.
-- And TomTom Map Api to display and the nearby place data
+- Used TomTom Map Api to display and the nearby place data
+- Integrated Firebase authentication service, and its realtime database.

  **You can Download apk from [here](https://github.com/Rohit570git-hub/My-Place/tree/main/apk)**